amogiska/Wordle-Bot/README.md

 -Dictionary: keeps track of the all the possible valid words given the conditions.

--Updates: updates the dictionary based on the user input of
+-Updates: updates the dictionary based on the user input.

 -Main: the driver class that takes the user input and suggests words for use.